SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-web-controls.md

 Embed JavaScript directly into page layouts
 -------------------------------------------

-In this pattern JavaScript is embedded directly in page layouts in publishing sites.
+In this pattern, JavaScript is embedded directly in page layouts in publishing sites.

-- This approach is absolutely supported and a valid approach.
+- This approach is absolutely supported and is a valid approach.
 - This approach works with publishing sites.

 **When is it a good fit?**

-When you need to embed JavaScript into specific SharePoint page layouts in publishing sites in a WCM scenario this option is a good fit.
+When you need to embed JavaScript into specific SharePoint page layouts in publishing sites in a WCM scenario, this option is a good fit.

 Embed JavaScript directly into custom master pages
 --------------------------------------------------

-In this pattern JavaScript is embedded directly in custom master pages.
+In this pattern, JavaScript is embedded directly in custom master pages.

 - This approach is not recommended.
 - This approach is a valid approach.